Creating modules in Jahia Studio

 Module selector: Allows selection from modules with available sources.
 When selecting a module, the module details are displayed in the main panel and all side panel tabs are enabled.

 - Sources tab: Displays the file system structure of the module.
 From the source tree, you can add new node type definitions, views, resource bundles, etc. This tab gives also access to the module compilation, source control and distribution operations.
 See Sources.

 Contenttab: Allows to manage content automatically imported on a site when the module is enabled on it.

-Content creationtab: Allows you to create content, as in Edit mode, here in templates.
+Content creationtab: Allows you to create content, as in editing interfaces, here in templates.

 Dependenciestab: Provides a simple interface to manage module dependencies.
 For example, if you want to add in your template a content of a type defined in another module, you will need to add a dependency to the latter.

 Template mode switcher: Allows to change the mode the current template is displayed in.
 See Template mode switcher.

 Creating a new module